All about Vietnamese coffee for tourists

 Coffee in Vietnam species and varieties

 For the majority of Russians and citizens of other countries of the former USSR Vietnamese coffee is still unknown, however, Vietnam is the second largest exporter of coffee after Brazil, supplying to foreign markets more than 18% of the total world production, and this figure is growing.
-To meet it on the shelves of Russian stores is not possible, and so the only way to get it is to bring from trips to this country.
+To meet it on the shelves of Russian stores in its pure form under Vietnamese brands are not yet possible, and so the only way to get it is to bring from trips to this country.
 You can also buy it in Russia in the online shops, but the price with delivery will be 3-4 times higher than at home.
+However, it is believed that the cheap Vietnamese coffee is processed and sold under our global brands.

 Coffee from Vietnam, without exaggeration, wonderful.
 Perhaps some special connoisseurs of this drink, it may seem too rough and bitter, because of the specific cultivated variety (but more on that below), but it is certainly not worse than that which is on the shelves of our supermarkets.
 Even the most inexpensive varieties of coffee from Vietnam is pure, without impurities husk and dust, which, apparently, add manufacturers-raspasovschika in Russia in the feedstock to improve margins.

 Mainly in Vietnam produces the Robusta variety (Robusta), which is considered more bitter and less refined than Arabica.
 At the same time in Robusta two times more caffeine which just gives this drink a miracle invigorating effect.
-Also Arabica is produced but this sort of 30 percent more expensive.
+Also Arabica is produced but this sort of 30 percent more expensive, and it is very small.
 There are other varieties of Culi, Royal Special, Mocca and others.
 Packaging of ground coffee are sold mainly in the form of mixtures of varieties, which, in the opinion of gourmets, better than the net grade.

 Widely sold and elite varieties, including the famous Luwak Coffee (from mongoose) and Weasel Coffee (from affection).
 The latter two are native to Indonesia, though they've done well in Vietnam.
 This coffee is made from feces of animals, for which they first are fed fresh grains, then these grains, partially digested, purified and prepared for sale.
 However, given the volume of them sold here, the conclusion is that it's a fake, especially that in 2017 one of the largest companies Trung Nguyen was caught supplying false Lyuvak in restaurants.
 In any case, if you are not an expert and foodie, the difference between these types and easy varieties you will not feel, but overpay by ten times.
 Therefore, we would not recommend to buy these varieties.